Jasmine Guy: Television roles

 Guy starred alongside Ellen Muth and Mandy Patinkin in the series Dead Like Me, created by Bryan Fuller.
 The show ran 29 episodes over two seasons, in 2003 and 2004, on Showtime.
 Guy played Roxy Harvey, a meter maid turned police officer and one of the core group of grim reapers around which the series was based.
 Guy was nominated for the 2005 NAACP Image Award for Outstanding Supporting Actress in a Drama Series for the role.
 She later starred in the feature-length series sequel Dead Like Me: Life After Death, which was released on video in 2009 before being shown on the Syfy channel.
 In 2009, Guy performed in The People Speak, a documentary that used dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States.
 A broad look at civil rights issues in America, The People Speak was executive produced by and seen on The History Channel.
 In 2010, she was seen in the second season of the Lifetime comedy series Drop Dead Diva as a judge in the episode titled "Last Year's Model," and from 2009 to 2017, Guy had a recurring role in The CW's series The Vampire Diaries.
 In that program, Guy played Sheila "Grams" Bennett, the grandmother of Bonnie (Katerina Graham), who proved to be a descendant of Salem Witches.
 Both shows were filmed in the Atlanta area.
 In late 2017, she appeared in the Lifetime Christmas movie Secret Santa.
+Recently, she appeared on the Amazon Prime series “Harlem” as the mother of one of the protagonists.

 Film roles

 Guy made her film debut in 1988 in Spike Lee's musical-drama film School Daze.
 She played the role of Dina, a member of the light-skinned, straight-haired African American women of Gamma Ray, a women's auxiliary to the Gamma Phi Gamma fraternity.
 Filming on School Daze was completed before she joined the cast of A Different World.
 During the following year, she appeared as Dominique La Rue in Harlem Nights starring Eddie Murphy (who also directed), Richard Pryor, and Redd Foxx.
-In 1997, she provided the voice of Sawyer in the Warner Bros. animated film Cats Don't Dance.
+In 1997, she provided the speaking voice of Sawyer in the Warner Bros. animated film Cats Don't Dance.
 In 2011, she appeared in the film October Baby.
 In 2015, she appeared in the film Big Stone Gap with Ashley Judd, Patrick Wilson, Jenna Elfman, Anthony LaPaglia, Jane Krakowski, and Whoopi Goldberg.
 She starred in the short film My Nephew Emmett, which won the Student Academy Award and was nominated for the Academy Award for Best Live Action Short Film in 2018.